-Mr. Donald Blair, the son-in-law of Francis S. Godbold, is an investment banker at Raymond James & Associates, Inc. ("RJ&A"), who earned cash compensation of \$1,186,978.
-Matthew Frey, the son-in-law of Paul C. Reilly, is an independent branch owner, manager and financial adviser affiliated with Raymond James Financial Services, Inc. and earned cash compensation (net of ordinary course fees to the company) of \$1,283,422 out of which he pays all general office expenses, payroll and other costs of branch operations, and splits net earnings with his partner.
-Francis S. Godbold, a director and Vice Chairman of the company, earned cash compensation of \$162,296.
-(Mr. Godbold is compensated as an employee and does not receive any additional compensation for his services as a director.)
+Mr. Donald Blair, the son-in-law of Francis S. Godbold, is managing director, investment banking, at Raymond James & Associates, Inc. ("RJ&A"), who earned cash compensation of \$1,336,457.
+Matthew Frey, the son-in-law of Paul C. Reilly, is an independent branch owner, manager and financial adviser affiliated with Raymond James Financial Services, Inc. and earned cash compensation (net of ordinary course fees to the company) of \$1,851,987 out of which he pays all general office expenses, payroll and other costs of branch operations, and splits net earnings with his partner.
+Francis S. Godbold, a director and Vice Chairman of the company, earned cash compensation of \$171,213.
+(Mr. Godbold, who was not re-nominated by the Board for re-election at the Annual Meeting, was compensated as an employee and did not receive any additional compensation for his services as a director.)
 Christopher Shoukry, the brother of Paul M. Shoukry, serves as Vice President with Alex.
-Brown, a division of the company, and earned cash compensation of \$215,448.
-Matthew Dowdle, the son of Jeffrey A. Dowdle, serves as Portfolio Consultant, Assistant Vice President, with RJ&A, and earned cash compensation of \$132,683.
-Andrew Booth, the son-in-law of Jodi L. Perry, serves as Senior Data Analyst, Tech, and earned cash compensation of \$132,161.
+Brown, a division of the company, and earned cash compensation of \$366,657.